 Optional Rallye Appearance Group and Redline packages add a cold-air induction kit and a sport exhaust system, upping power to 300 ponies and 264 lb-ft of twist.

 Rear-wheel-drive comes standard on the Charger, while an optional all-wheel-drive system brings a segment-exclusive active transfer case with front axle disconnect.
 Dodge says the front axle disconnect helps save five percent on fuel economy by utilizing only rear-wheel-drive unless additional traction is needed.
-AWD brings fuel economy down to 18/27 mpg for V6 Chargers and 15/23 mpg for HEMI-equipped models.

 Although the Charger still rides on a Mercedes-Benz-derived platform, Dodge says that the architecture has been re-engineered so much that it now considers it its "second-generation" E-segment platform.